-This appendix also assumes:
+This chapter also assumes:

-- You are using Liferay deployed in Tomcat.

-- <js-install> is the root of your JasperReports Server installation.
+- You are using Liferay deployed in Tomcat. - <js-install> is the root of your JasperReports Server installation. - is the root of your Liferay installation.
+This path cannot contain any spaces.

-- •

 The instructions in this chapter describe how to deploy the portlet WAR that is included in the JasperReports Server distribution.
 If you are implementing the JasperReports Server portlet from a different distribution, refer to the instructions provided in that distribution.